Before Orion

 Bernie Taylor, Naturalist, Archaeoastronomer and Author of Before Orion: Finding the Face of the Hero and Biological Time.

 Welcome to the Before Orion portal with Bernie Taylor.
-On these pages you will find images, videos and interviews exploring Bernie Taylor’s Before Orion: Finding the Face of the Hero (2017) and Biological Time (2004).
+On these pages you will find images, videos and interviews exploring Bernie Taylor’s Before Orion: Finding the Face of the Hero (2017) and Biological Time (2004) hypotheses.
 Peer through the combined lenses of archaeology, anthropology, astronomy, depth psychology and mythology to rediscover some of mankind’s greatest secrets.
-Please share this material on social media through the icons on the bottom of the following pages and follow Bernie Taylor through the Before Orion social media links and academia.edu for the latest content releases.
+Please share this material on social media through the icons on the bottom of the following pages and follow Bernie Taylor through the Before Orion social media links, academia.edu and ResearchGate for the latest content releases.

 Are you ready to find the face of the hero?